ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 links libraries to determine the unit identifiers of the libraries that are in scope; GHC consumes these unit identifiers to determine what modules are in scope for import and what requirements are inherited.
+Unit identifiers are not intended to be written by hand.

 Syntax
 ~~~~~~